 (a) Severability.
 If any provision of this Agreement is, or at any time becomes, inconsistent with any present or future law, rule or regulation of any exchange or other market, sovereign government or regulatory body thereof, and if any of these authorities have jurisdiction over the subject matter of this Agreement, the inconsistent provision shall be deemed superseded or modified to conform with such law, rule or regulation but in all other respects, this Agreement shall continue and remain in full force and effect.

 (b) Binding Effect.
 This Agreement shall be binding on and inure to the benefit of the parties and their successors.
-Neither party shall have the right to transfer or assign this Agreement (and thereby the Account) to any successor entity without obtaining the consent of the other party; provided, that CSFBC may transfer or assign this Agreement to any affiliate of CSFBC that is also a futures commission merchant.
+Neither party shall have the right to transfer or assign this Agreement (and thereby the Account) to any successor entity without obtaining the consent of the other party; provided, that CSFBC may transfer or assign this Agreement to any affiliate of CSFBC that is also a futures commission merchant and with the guarantee of CSFBC or its parent company in form and substance acceptable to Customer in its reasonable discretion.
 Any assignment that does not conform to the requirements of this sub-section shall be ineffective.

 (c) Entire Agreement.
 This Agreement contains the entire agreement between the parties and supersedes any prior agreements between the parties as to the subject matter hereof.
 No provision of this Agreement shall in any respect be waived, altered, modified, or amended unless such waiver, alteration, modification or amendment is in writing and signed by the party against whom such waiver, alteration, modification or amendment is to be enforced.